suffolklibraries/lgc/content/collections/events/first-kite-first-light.md

     content:
       -
         type: text
-        text: 'First Kite takes place at the First Light Festival, NR33 0DG.'
+        text: 'First Kite takes place at the First Light Festival in Lowestoft. ' -
-  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Lowestoft central bus station is a 30-minute walk to the event site.
+        text: 'Lowestoft central bus station is a 30 minute walk to the event site.
 For local services the X1, Coastal Clipper 99 and 103 stop at Kensington Road.'
   -
     type: paragraph
     content: